-The Federal Trade Commission is urging consumers to be cautious of potential charity scams in connection with the devastating California wildfires.
-Scam artists may take advantage of this situation by creating bogus fund-raising operations.
-The FTC has issued a Consumer Alert, the “FTC Charity Checklist,” which lists precautions consumers should take when donating to charities.
+The Federal Trade Commission is urging consumers to be cautious of potential charity scams in connection with Hurricane Charley.
+Scam artists may take advantage of this situation by creating bogus fundraising operations.
+The FTC has issued a consumer alert, the “FTC Charity Checklist,” which lists precautions consumers should take when donating to charities.
 The alert, available at, www.ftc.gov/bcp/edu/pubs/consumer/alerts/alt114.shtm, advises consumers to be wary of appeals that tug at your heart strings, especially pleas involving current events.
 If you are asked to contribute to a charity, the FTC recommends that you:

 - Ask for the name of the charity if the telemarketer does not provide it promptly;